READ CLIENT REVIEWS

 Some of the most common examples of poor car maintenance include:

-Get In Touch With a Seasoned Enfield Car Accident Attorney Now
+Get In Touch With A Seasoned Enfield Car Accident Attorney Now

 Regular and proper maintenance of vehicles can prevent crashes and save lives.
 People injured in a car crash due to another motorist’s negligent maintenance can learn more about their case by contacting Berman & Russo and setting up a free consultation with a seasoned Enfield car accident attorney by calling 860-644-1548 or filling out this online form.